jenjwong/sandbox/README.md

 This command uses the concurently module to start the Express server and run the React environment.

 To streamline development the project uses [Facebook's Create React App](https://github.com/facebookincubator/create-react-app)

-### Features
-- provides contextual help explaning supported functions and comparators
-- if user enters invalid invalid input typeahead displays a help message with a link to mock-documentation
-- uses a reusable regular expressions helper function to match the start of words
-- input field always stays in focus so users don't have to click to continue typing
-- auto-completes today's date if user starts function with @created_at

 ## Tests